 “What the show facilitates is incredible and SweetTree will be at the show on both days delivering talks, with our specialist team on hand to offer advice and support.

 The show’s emphasis is on practical support for families and people with the condition, so our presentations will be focussing on specialist Dementia knowledge and support.

 Our Admiral Nurse, who is a Specialist Dementia Nurse, will be speaking on delirium and pain in Dementia care.

-I will be speaking on Reminiscence Therapy in the practical workshop sessions, showing how it is done and Barry Sweetbaum, Managing Director, will be speaking on technology-assisted independent living.”
+I will be speaking about top tips for communication in the practical workshop sessions, and Barry Sweetbaum, Managing Director of SweetTree Connect, will be speaking on technology-assisted independent living.”